hyder8891/meditriage-ai/SOAP_NOTE_IMPROVEMENTS.md

 ## Overview

-MediTriage AI Pro's SOAP note generation has been enhanced to provide **better organization, clearer visual hierarchy, and more professional medical documentation** compared to Live-Scribe and other medical transcription tools.
+My Doctor's SOAP note generation has been enhanced to provide **better organization, clearer visual hierarchy, and more professional medical documentation** compared to Live-Scribe and other medical transcription tools.

 ---